 The water tank should be emptied and then wiped gently with a soft cloth and warm water to eliminate moldy residue that may have built up since the previous cleaning.
 You can also wash the tank with mild, soapy water and then flush it out with clean water.

 Once the tank has been cleaned, the next step is to clean the pipes to ensure that they are free of mold.
-This can be successfully achieved by using the same 50-50 water and vinegar mix that was used to clean the pads.
-The solution must run through the cooler for 30 seconds and should be rinsed with clean water after you are done.
-Whether you use vinegar or soap to clean the tank, allow the cooler to run on fan mode on a high speed for 10-15 minutes, while the tank remains empty.
+This can be successfully achieved by using the same 50-50 water and vinegar mix that was used to clean the cooling pads.
+The solution must run through the cooler for 30 seconds, which should be rinsed with clean water after you are done.
+Whether you use vinegar or soap to clean the tank, allow the cooler to run on fan mode on high speed for 10-15 minutes while the tank remains empty.
 This will ensure that the smell of vinegar doesn’t get absorbed into the honeycomb pads.

-One innovative woman has taken the tried and true vinegar component and mixed it with an essential oil of her choice.With the two products mixed together in a handy spray bottle, she says that this combination has eliminated the musty smell from her cooler, and has left her house with a nice fragrant smell
+One innovative woman has taken the tried-and-tested vinegar solution and mixed it with an essential oil of her choice.
+She says that by putting the new mixture in a handy spray bottle, the combination eliminates the musty smell from her cooler and leaves her house with a nice fragrance.

-Here is her recipe, which islisted on her website:
+Here is her recipe, which is listed on her website:

-It’s important to know that there are options to enhance your experience with evaporative coolers, and knowing how to disinfect, clean and deodorize them is a great start!
+It’s important to know that there are options to enhance your experience with evaporative coolers, and knowing how to disinfect, clean, and deodorize them is a great start!

 Reply to rose sonja